Dimensional Analysis in Statistical Modelling: Introduction

-To begin, statisticians often write a symbol like $ X $ and mean a number to be manipulated in a formal analysis in equations, models and transformations.
-In contrast, scientists will see the symbol $ X $ as representing some specific aspect of a natural phenomenon or process to be characterized through a combination of basic principles and empirical analysis.
-The latter would lead to the specification of one or more ``dimensions'' of $X$, e.g. length.
-That would then lead to the need to specify an appropriate ``scale'' for $X$, e.g. categorical, ordinal, interval or ratio, depending on how the characterization is to be done.
-Finally, for interval and ratio scales, $ X $ would have some associated units of measurement depending on the nature and resolution of the device making the measurement.
-How all of these parts of $ X $ fit together is the subject addressed in the realms of measurement theory and dimensional analysis (DA).
-While much has been written in this area by nonstatisticians, surprisingly little has been written by statisticians, exceptions being found in \citet{finney1977dimensions} and \citet{hand1996statistics}. \citeauthor {hand1996statistics} considers the much broader area of measurement theory, studying what things can be measured and how numbers can be assigned to measurements.
-These broad considerations are beyond the scope of this paper.
-Our paper focusses on the concept of modelling and the importance of the functions and scales that we choose.
-However, we note that, due to the character of computation, in the end our scales are always discrete and our functions $y=y(x)$ are always algebraic i.e. solutions of polynomial equations such as $ y^2 = x,~x > 0$.
-These facts do not diminish the importance of our considerations.
+In contrast to physical modelling that commonly takes a bottom-up approach, that of statistics as a discipline was top-down \citep{magnello2009karl} when, in the latter part of the nineteenth century, Karl Pearson established mathematical statistics with its focus on abstract classes of statistical models.
+Pearson's view freed the statistician from dealing with the demanding contextual complexities of specific applications.
+In his abstract formulation, Pearson was able to: incorporate model uncertainty expressed probabilistically; define desirable model properties; determine conditions under which these occur; and develop practical tools to implement models that possess those properties for a specific application.
+The emphasis on mathematical foundations led inevitably to an almost total disregard of the constraints brought on by dimension, scale and units of measurement.
+Thus statisticians often use a symbol like $ X $ to mean a number to be manipulated in a formal analysis in equations, models and transformations.
+On the other hand, scientists use such a symbol to represent some specific aspect of a natural phenomenon or process.
+The scientist's goal is to characterize $X$ through a combination of basic principles and empirical analysis.
+This leads to the need to specify one or more ``dimensions'' of $X$, e.g. length $L$.
+That in turn leads to the need to specify an appropriate ``scale'' for $X$, e.g. categorical, ordinal, interval or ratio.
+For interval- and ratio-scales, $ X $ would have some associated units of measurement depending on the nature and resolution of the device making the measurement.
+How all of these parts of $ X $ fit together is the subject addressed in the realms of measurement theory and DA.

+In recent years, importance of dimensions, scales, and units of measurements has been progressively recognized in statistics.
+At a deep theoretical level, \citet{hand1996statistics} considers different interpretations of measurement, studying what things can be measured and how numbers can be assigned to measurements.
+On a more practical side, inspired by applied scientists, \citet{finney1977dimensions} demonstrates how the principle of DH can be used to assess the validity of a statistical model.
+The first application of DA in statistical modeling appears in the work of \citet{vignaux1999theory}, who develop a framework for applying DA to linear regression models.
+The practicality of DA is illustrated to a great extent in design of experiments by \citet{albrecht2013experimental}.
+While much has been written in this area by nonstatisticians, such as \citet{luce1964generalization}, surprisingly little has been written by statisticians.